ms9524/Operators-asgmt./README.md

 # Operators-asgmt.

-This program consists of Arithmetic,Boolean and Relational operators
+This program consists of operators in C